 All accidents in your workplace resulting in injury or property damage should be investigated.

-By using the information gained through analysis of accident investigations occurring on previous projects, a similar, or perhaps more disastrous, accident may be prevented.
+By using the information gained through analysis of incident/accident investigations occurring on previous projects, a similar, or perhaps more disastrous, accident may be prevented.

 The control of hazardous energy through lockout/tagout procedures assures that employees are protected from unintended machine motion or unintended release of energy which could cause injury.
 This includes electricity, water, steam, hydraulic, gravity, and many other sources of stored energy.

 All sources of energy must be shut off, de-energized at the source, and locked-out prior to you or any other employee beginning work around or on the potential hazard.

 Analyze the project for the potential for confined spaces.
 Workers should not enter confined spaces without proper training and management authorization.

 A confined space is defined as the following4:

 Confined spaces that may have a hazardous atmosphere require special precautions.
 Hazardous atmospheres are those that may expose employees to the risk of death, incapacitation, and impairment of ability to self-rescue caused by: